 3. Send only the content of the folder.
 Return the path to the folder with /* as an extra suffix (wildcard at the end to include only files within the parent directory).

-The event recording parts should have different names.
-Otherwise, some files may be overriden by your recorder before being fully uploaded.
+⚠️ Warning: The event recording parts should have different names.
+Otherwise, some files may be overridden by your recorder before being fully uploaded.
+You may use query.timestampedEventUuid for unique namings.

 Your data generation may differ from what is resquested by the query.
 The SDK provides methods to run inside your generateRequestedFilePaths() implementation to integrate these changes per field.